 Extra: 6-cup (1½ liter) cake tin, buttered

 Preheat the oven to 350°F (175°C).
-Place the butter and sugar in the bowl of a standing mixer and whisk for one minute until light and creamy.
+Then, place the butter and sugar in the bowl of a standing mixer and whisk for one minute until light and creamy.
 Add the banana and whisk in the eggs one at a time, until you have a smooth batter, then add the buttermilk.

 In a separate bowl, mix the flour, baking soda, baking powder, nutmeg, salt and nuts.
 Fold the flour mixture into the banana batter until just combined.
 Don’t over stir; it’s ok if the batter remains a little lumpy.